 Why?
 Because in addition to being in slow-growth economies, saddled with debilitating debts, they’re the victims of an enormous increase in money supply.

-The obvious result is serious inflation and the devaluation of both currencies in the coming years.
+Result?
+Serious inflation and devaluation for both currencies in the coming years.

-However, the euro and dollar’s pain could easily be your gain.
+However, the dollar and euro’s pain could easily be your gain.

 You see, the situation is rapidly creating a new currency world order.
 Specifically, three currencies are poised for a massive upward revaluation…